-- If one of the conditions is not satisfied, contact your Endress+Hauser Sales Center.
+If one of the conditions is not satisfied, contact your Endress+Hauser Sales Center.
+The Technical Documentation is available via the Internet or via the Endress+Hauser Operations App, see the "Product identification" section → 15.

 4.2 Product identification

 The following options are available for identification of the device: